demo11 of Im2mesh package

 node_numbering_of_node_3 ];

-[ nodecoor_list_Q, nodecoor_cell_Q, ele_cell_Q ] = getNodeEle( vert2, tria2, tnum );
+[ nodecoor_list, nodecoor_cell, ele_cell ] = getNodeEle( vert2, tria2, tnum );

-Node sets at interface and boundary
+Case 1.
+Node sets at the boundary for each phase

-We use function getBCNode to find nodes at the boundary.
+We use function getBCNode to find nodes at the boundary, which can be used to define boundary condition.

 [ xmin_node_cell, xmax_node_cell, ...